David Rotem: Political career

 Formerly a member of the National Religious Party, he was placed twelfth on the Yisrael Beiteinu list for the 2006 Knesset elections.
 Although the party won only eleven seats, Rotem entered the Knesset on 16 January 2007 as a replacement for the deceased Yuri Stern.
 He retained his seat in the 2009 elections, for which he was placed eighth on the party's list.
 He was re-elected for a third term in the 2013 elections on the joint Likud–Yisrael Beiteinu list.

-Known for his "typical bluntness" and serving as the "powerful chairman" of the Knesset Constitution, Law and Justice Committee, Rotem has worked on issues of religion and state.
-An Orthodox Jew, he has conducted negotiations regarding the conversion and civil partnership bills, two laws his party promised to pass, mainly to benefit immigrants from the former Soviet Union.
-The conversion bill was criticized by both Orthodox and Reform constituents, while the civil partnership bill was attacked by those favoring civil marriage in Israel.
+Known for his "typical bluntness" and for serving as chairman of the Knesset Constitution, Law and Justice Committee, Rotem worked on issues of religion and state.
+An Orthodox Jew, he conducted negotiations regarding the conversion and civil partnership bills, two laws his party promised to pass, mainly to benefit immigrants from the former Soviet Union.
+The conversion bill was criticized by both Orthodox and Reform constituents, while the civil partnership bill was criticized by those favoring civil marriage in Israel.
 The civil union law, while limited, was passed and survived review by the High Court.
-It applies only to unions where both Israelis are listed as "without religion," but Rotem described it as a first step in the direction of civil marriages.
-Civil marriage advocates, who note that this law affects approximately 30,000 Israelis, view it as a positive development they hope that may will lead to "more far-reaching legislation."
+It applies only to unions in which both Israelis are listed as "without religion," but Rotem described it as a first step toward civil marriage.
+Civil marriage advocates, who note that this law affects approximately 30,000 Israelis, view it as a positive development that they hope will lead to "more far-reaching legislation."

 In 2010 Rotem's committee unanimously approved a bill allowing Israeli absorption committees of small communities to reject applicants who did not meet certain criteria, such as "suitability to the community's fundamental outlook."
-Critics called this legislation racist and discriminatory, since it would allow communities to deny residence to applicants based on their gender, religion, or socioeconomic status.
+Critics described the legislation as racist and discriminatory, arguing that it would allow communities to deny residence to applicants based on their gender, religion, or socioeconomic status.
 As committee chair, Rotem commented on criticism that the bill's intent was to deny equal residential access to Arabs: "In my opinion, every Jewish town needs at least one Arab.
 What would happen if my refrigerator stopped working on a Saturday?"
 A petition to overturn the law was filed, but the law was upheld by a 5–4 vote of the High Court of Justice.